eskayML/AI-FUNAAB/README.md

 # AI-FUNAAB
-Repo for funaab AI community
+Repo for DSN funaab AI community
 **This is where I store my mini projects**